dissyulina/shoesandmore/README.md

   * https://github.com/rebeccatraceyt/delphin_lifesavingclub
   * https://github.com/lemocla/Which-way-is-up
   * https://github.com/Abibubble/ms4-lead-shot-hazard
 - The star rating system on Add Review and Edit Review page, adapted from [this article](https://codeconvey.com/feedback-form-in-html/), on how to transform radio button input elements into a star rating system from 1 to 5.
+- Inspiration on how to build a favorites models/ app, from this [slack thread](https://app.slack.com/client/T0L30B202/C7HS3U3AP/thread/C7HS3U3AP-1638552936.023600), a conversation between Joe2308 and ckz8780.

 ### **B. Images**